 In the special circumstance where the product containing mercury is designed to reduce electricity consumption by at least 40%, the preference is given to the qualifying mercury alternative available that saves the same or a greater amount of electricity.

-When a master contract or DES approved cooperative contract has not applied the no mercury statutory requirements.
-Agencies are required to apply the preference when selecting among multiple vendors or products.

-2. Direct Buy purchases must comply
+2. Direct Buy Purchases

-Compliance to this policy is expected for direct buy (non-competitive) purchases when reasonably practicable.

-Products purchased under the Direct Buy process, are required to be mercury-free.

-In circumstances where a nonmercury-added product is not available, the application of the preference shall be at the discretion of the covered agency.
+Prior to purchasing products under the direct buy policy, agencies shall give consideration to products, subject to this policy, that contain no mercury or the least amount of mercury-added compounds or components (where there is no mercury free product).

 3. Agencies are not required to apply a priority or preference when:

-Using a master contract or DES approved cooperative contract, as DES has already applied the preference.
+Using a master contract or DES approved cooperative contract, as DES is responsible for applying the preference.

 Mercury-added products are required by federal law.

-4. Proper Disposal of Mercury-Added Products

-In accordance with RCW 70.95M.030, agencies must dispose of mercury and mercury-added products in an environmentally responsible and acceptable manner based on the department of health’s instructions on proper disposal methods.
+4.

-5. Agencies will be required to complete environmental purchasing training.
+4. Agencies will be required to complete environmental purchasing training.

-Within 6 months of the effective date of this policy, personnel who are responsible for small purchases, competitive procurements, and contract management activities shall complete the mandatory training provided by DES available in the Learning Management System (LMS).
+Within 6 months of the effective date of this policy, personnel who are responsible for small purchases, competitive procurements, and contract management activities shall complete the mandatory training (link) provided by DES available in the Learning Management System (LMS).

 Employees assigned these responsibilities after the initial 6-month implementation period of this policy shall complete the required training within 90 days of assignment.
 Specifically, this applies to all new employees, employee’s assigned new responsibilities/duties, and employees in new positions, who are responsible for competitive procurements.